ZoranStojsavljevic/Android_12_Bluedroid_BT_SCO_Audio_HAL/Android_build/build_Android_12/README.md

 	$ fastboot flashall

-	Ensure your device's bootloader is unlocked.
+	Ensure the target device's bootloader is unlocked.

 #### 4. Reboot the Device: